How to Overcome Squash Vine Borers…Without Chemicals

 Incidentally, I grew spaghetti squash with the zucchini and it’s also producing well.

-I’m so thrilled FINALLY to have overcome squash vine borers in my garden!
+I’m thrilled FINALLY to have overcome squash vine borers in my garden!
 Do you struggle with squash vine borers?
 Have you tried any of these strategies?

 Need ideas for using up zucchini or summer squash?